dbj-systems/kb/content/basics/is_this_progress.md

 ---
-title: "Is this programing progress"
+title: "Is this progress?"
 draft: false
-description: Example of a C++17 complex code
+description: Example of a C++ ever-adding complexity
 ---

 - What are the qualities of the design bellow?
-- Can this be done simpler in C, wihtout losing the design qualities?
+- Can this be done simpler in C, wihtout losing the functionality?
-- Can this be done using
+- Can this be done using std::XYZ ?

 ```cpp
 // https://wandbox.org/permlink/udzltQne483qGrat